torvalds/linux/Documentation/filesystems/api-summary.rst

 =============================
-Linux Filesystems API summary
+GNU/Linux Filesystems API summary
 =============================

 This section contains API-level documentation, mostly taken from the source code itself.

-The Linux VFS
+The GNU/Linux VFS
 =============

 The Filesystem types